 7. Coconut Oil

 Ahh, coconut oil, one of the most versatile — and good for you — foods out there.
-With 77 coconut oil uses and cures, there’s almost nothing that coconut oil can’t help.
+With so many coconut oil uses, there’s almost nothing that coconut oil can’t help.

 8. Dark Chocolate